ScottishCovidResponse/hugo_source_files/content/docs/example/table-of-contents/available_data.md

 ---
-title: Data Products
+title: Available data
 weight: 1
 ---
-# Data Products
+# Available data

 ## On the data registry